 The preparation of interim financial statements in conformity with TFRS requires management to make judgments, estimates and assumptions that affect the application of the Company’s accounting policies.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised prospectively.
 Relevant information is included in the following notes:

-3.10 and 36 Whether an arrangement contains a lease; reasonably certain to exercise extension or termination options; sub-lease.
+3.10 and 36 Whether an arrangement contains a lease; reasonably certain to exercise extension or termination options.

-20 Key actuarial assumptions.
+18 Key actuarial assumptions.